 Social media can be quite tricky for B2B companies to navigate.
 Instead of trying to just reach as many people as you can, you have to hone in on the buyers who actually matter to your business.
 More so, you have to utilize the right platforms in the right way, and all without coming off as boring or robotic.

 It’s a lot of work, but also a big missed opportunity if you don’t execute it intentionally.

 We know the cool kids are all on Instagram, but for B2B sales your first stop should be LinkedIn.
 Nine out of ten B2B companies use LinkedIn (Content Marketing Institute), and that’s because it’s the place to be for business professionals who are looking to grow their networks and increase their own productivity.

 Your goal with social media is less about generating a ton of traffic and more about generating valuable traffic, and you’re simply not going to get it if you’re wasting time on platforms that aren’t used for B2B purposes.

 Successful lead generation on social media is also about voice.
 You should be not just informative but also personable; not just product-driven but also people-driven.
 Give leads a look not just at what you make, but who you are.
 Buyers want to work with real people, so use social media as a place to show them the human side of your company.

 Chances are, there are hundreds or thousands of other companies who do exactly what you do — none who share your origin story.
 Capitalize on it!

 When it comes to your digital marketing strategy, don’t feel like you need to enact all of these tips at once.
 Start with what you’re most interested in, see how it works in terms of lead generation, and then continue to add on.
 Eventually, you’ll find your stride.

 And if you want a little help along the way, book an intro call with Tigris Content Marketing.
-We’re here to help B2B companies get more business online with showstopping content.
+We’re here to help B2B companies get more business online with killer content strategies.